JRC1995/Machine-Translation-Transformers/README.md

 ["Attention Is All You Need" by Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin. arXiv:1706.03762](https://arxiv.org/abs/1706.03762)

+# WARNING:

+This is an old code.
+I have an updated version of Transformers over here: https://github.com/JRC1995/Transformers

 # Preprocessing Translation Data
 (from Translation_preprocess.py)